Bill0412/blogdiy/auto_deploy_docker/README.md

 # Comments
 On most of the Linux distributions, this deploy instruction will work.

+## Wordpress Panel
+The functionalities are integrated to the WordPress stie <https://sitediy.fenghe.us/>, with the following plugins.
+- Jetpack
+- Insert Headers and Footers

 ## Communication API
 ### JSON Deploy Info Format
 Following is a transferred JSON Data Sample Between <https://blogdiy.net> and <wss://deploy.blogdiy.net>> using WebSocket.